 The Gharb is a vital agricultural region, producing massive crops of rice, sugar cane and strawberries.
 A variety of factories have been set up so as to process a portion of the agricultural yield of the region.

 The city of Kenitra in the Gharb-Chrarda-Beni Hssen region is a port city located on the Sebou River.
 There are numerous attractions in and around the city.
 Also in the region is the city of Sidi Kacem.
-Nearby this destination is the renowned site of Volubilis, a historical Roman town that was built on the remains of an ancient Carthaginian settlement.
+Nearby this destination is the renowned site of Volubilis, historical Roman town that was built on the remains of an ancient Carthaginian settlement.
 The region of Gharb-Chrarda-Beni Hssen is well worth a visit, especially for those who enjoy a bit of history.